 - swollen lymph nodes

 Not all people will experience these symptoms.

-If anyone thinks that they may have HIV, it is very important for them to go and get tested.
 The Centers for Disease Control and Prevention (CDC) have a page on their website where people can find their nearest HIV testing center.

-Do signs differ for men and women?
+Do signs differ for males and females?

 After the early stage

 During the clinical latency stage of HIV, a person may not have any symptoms.
-Some people who are not taking any medicine to treat their infection may remain in this phase for 10 or more years.
+Some people who are not taking any medicine to treat their case may remain in this phase for 10 or more years.
 However, other people may progress past the latency stage more quickly.